0 2

 Other fun ideas to incorporate plants into your home decor!

-Pretty much anything can be turned into a planter or plant hanger, sometimes you just got to think outside of the book!
+Pretty much anything can be turned into a planter or plant hanger, sometimes you just got to think outside of the box!

 For example, I DIY’d this frame plant.
 I purchased these two gold frames several years ago and they were for displaying plates.
 That is seriously not my vibe but I loved the frames so much.
 I removed the plates, purchased a faux drooping plant, stapled it to the back of the frame, and voila, a really cool focal piece for my wall.